UCDavisLibrary/ucdlib-theme-wp/src/editor/readme.md

     }

     // update slot content with property value
-    // you can use a method from the MainComponentElement base class in utils, to reduce boilerplate updated(props){
+    // you can use the updateSlotContent method from the MainComponentElement base class in utils, to reduce boilerplate - this.updateSlotContent(props, 'input', 'input-slot');
+    updated(props){

         if ( props.has('input') ) {
-            this._showPlaceholder = !this.input;
             let slot = this.shadowRoot.getElementById('input-slot');
             if ( slot ) {
                 let slotted = slot.assignedNodes()[0];